smarc-project/smarc2/scripts/rosbag_analyzer/README.md

 topics you want, save the data, here I used dictionaries with lists.

 ### Longer version
 We have custom message types that we need to register with the package.
-This happens in the first for-loop.
-In the script, I did it for three message types, `ControlInput.mgs`, `ControlState.msg`, `State.msg`.
-If you have other custom message types, adjust the path and the messages you iterate over.
-If you only have the default ROS message types, you can ignore this.
+A generic solution has been implemented for smarc in the `rosbag_types.py` that imports all the custom types in `smarc2/messages/` to be a convenient solution for all.
+See the example in the script or in the documentation of the class.

 The ros bag contains the `/parameter_events` topic, which records when a ROS 2 parameter gets changed.
 I use this to change the trajectory and wanted to